William Craig1,2

 1. [S19] William S. Hornor, This Old Monmouth of Ours (Cottonport: Polyanthos, reprint 1974), Page 263.
 Hereinafter cited as This Old Monmouth.

-Ursula Unknown1
+Ursula (?)1

-Ursula Unknown married John Craig.1
+Ursula (?) married John Craig.1

-Children of Ursula Unknown and John Craig
+Children of Ursula (?) and John Craig

 Citations